-4 Are different types of taxpayers subjected to different reporting requirements?
+Are different types of taxpayers subject to different reporting requirements?
 Can they be subjected to different types of review?

 In Ireland, the taxpayer reporting requirements vary depending on whether the taxpayer is employed or self-employed.
 The taxation system for individuals employed by an employer is the Pay-As-You-Earn (PAYE) system and employees have their taxes deducted at source through payroll by their employer.
 Self-employed individuals are required to submit their own individual return on a self-assessment basis, in the same manner as a company submits a corporation tax return.
 Generally, the same processes of review are applied to all taxpayers.
-However, as Revenue adopts a risk-based approach to audits, certain categories of taxpayers would be considered lower-risk than others, for example, taxpayers who pay tax through the PAYE system.
-Furthermore, there are differing levels of engagement between taxpayers and Revenue; for example, companies in the Large Cases Division typically operate in a system of cooperative compliance and would have closer contact with Revenue officials on a more regular basis.
+However, as Revenue adopts a risk-based approach to audits, certain categories of taxpayers would be considered lower-risk than others: for example, taxpayers who pay tax through the PAYE system.
+Furthermore, there are differing levels of engagement between taxpayers and Revenue; for example, companies in the Large Corporates Division who have opted into a cooperative compliance framework would have closer contact with Revenue officials on a more regular basis.